tmddjs/PlantGridViz/replit.md

 ## Overview

 This is a full-stack web application for visualizing and managing plant data through an interactive grid interface.
-The application displays 100 plant species with their botanical characteristics and allows users to select plants to generate diagrams and view detailed information.
+The application displays 100 plant species with their botanical characteristics using geometric shapes.
+Users can hover for proximity-based scaling and detailed information, click to select plants for circular diagram composition displayed in a side panel.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design aesthetic: Minimalist, artistic, non-commercial with small fonts, thin lines, and sophisticated visual elements.
+Prefers subtle design over high visibility/usability.

 ## System Architecture